 - Go to the starting point of the route

 - Start the route from the nearest point.
 For example, if you are near the middle of the route and you want to start from there and not from the beginning, the clock will direct you to the nearest point to follow the route from that moment on.

 - Either of the above, but in reverse

 With the route selected, you will now see a small square on the sport's home screen that looks like a map, to let you know that you have selected a route.

 When you start the exercise, a new navigation screen will be added.
 The first thing that will appear is the distance to the point you have selected (at the beginning, end or mid-point) and the direction you have to follow to get there.

-There is no magnetic compass in the clock, so in order to know which direction you need to go you have to be moving so that the clock knows which way you are moving.
+There is no magnetic compass in the watch, so in order to know which direction to take you must be moving so that the watch knows which way you are moving.
 This is called a "GPS compass".

 Once you have reached the point where you will start your route, you will see the route to follow on the screen.

 The information is quite simple, as you can see we only have the route to follow (in fairly straight lines defined by the points) and the distance to complete the route, which in this case is 3.61km.

 During the navigation there is a trip departure (or return) warning, but there are no early turn warnings.
 There are also no altitude profiles.
 The navigation offered is quite simple and is more oriented to a sporadic use of the function than to something more intensive, but it is still what was offered in the Polar V800.